 In Section B, learners will explore the stages of early development (0–8 years) in child language acquisition, considering the various features and functions of spoken language use during this period, and familiarising themselves with a range of relevant theories, theorists and conventions within the field.

 In Section A, learners will explore the history of English as a ‘global’ language; the development of standard and nonstandard forms of English, including the varieties used by first-language users outside the UK; and ethical considerations related to the continuing expansion of English usage around the world.

 In Section B, learners will explore how language allows us to communicate our sense of self to others, as well as playing a highly significant role in the ongoing construction, determination and development of that self.
 Learners will study the degree to which language is innate, learned, or both; the ways in which language and thought are both interwoven with, and separable from, each other; and how we use language, both consciously and unconsciously, to construct and maintain social identities.

 Cambridge International A Level English Language offers learners the opportunity to study the English language and its use in contemporary communication.
 The syllabus explores the psychology of language and how it is used in a variety of forms that embrace the spoken and digital as well as the printed word.
 The course develops skills in textual analysis, writing creatively, identifying and using appropriate styles and registers for different contexts, and understanding how language is used to inform and persuade.

-It is recommended that students have attained literacy skills at a level equivalent to grade C in GCSE English Language.
+It is recommended that students have attained literacy skills at a level 5 in GCSE English Language.